DeNetDM: Debiasing by Network Depth Modulation: Experiments

-We also examine the early training dynamics of ResNet-8, ResNet-32, and ResNet-50, akin to \cref{fig:training_dynamics_erm} in C-CIFAR10 dataset to assess the scalability of DeNetDM to larger ResNet models.
-After 200 iterations, texture (bias)

-decodability in all architectures neared 99\%, while core attribute decodability for ResNet-8, ResNet-32, and ResNet-50 was 18.74\%, 24.32\%, and 12.91\%, respectively.
-This aligns with our hypothesis that ResNet-50 would prefer texture attribute over core when paired with ResNet-8 or ResNet-32.
-To confirm, we tested two setups: (1) ResNet-8 and ResNet-50, and (2) ResNet-32 and ResNet-50.
-The results, shown in \cref{tab:effect-depth-difference}, indicate high bias-aligned accuracy for ResNet-50 and high bias-conflicting accuracy for ResNet-8 and ResNet-32 respectively.
-Since ResNet-50 has lower core attribute decodability than ResNet-8 and ResNet-32, it favors bias attributes, while the shallow branches capture core attributes.
-This experimental results suggest DeNetDM's applicability to diverse, complex and larger models / architectures.

-\myparagraph{Effect of loss components:} To assess the impact of various loss components, we conduct ablation studies by selectively removing components and analyzing their effects on classification accuracy, specifically on the test set, as well as accuracy on bias-aligned and bias-conflicting points.
-The results of the study are presented in \cref{table:ablation-loss-components}.
-As observed from \cref{table:ablation-loss-components}, when considering $\mathcal{L}_\text{CE}$ alone which

-corresponds to the first stage of DeNetDM involving depth modulation, the model exhibits a relatively strong ability to learn the target attributes, achieving 37.42\% and 83.28\% accuracy on C-CIFAR10 and CMNIST, respectively.
-However, upon introducing the second stage of DeNetDM training with $\mathcal{L}_t$ alone, the target model tends to capture a significant amount of bias information alongside core attributes compared to the robust model obtained in the first stage.
-This is evident from the high accuracy on aligned points, reaching 81.60\% and 95.85\% on C-CIFAR10 and CMNIST, respectively.
-When introducing $\mathcal{L}_\text{dist}$ alone, the model distills knowledge from the shallow branch obtained in the first stage, resulting in the target model exhibiting a similar performance as that of the stage 1 training.
-However, performing the second stage of DeNetDM training using both $\mathcal{L}_t$ and $\mathcal{L}_\text{dist}$ prevents the model from capturing bias, thus focussing more on learning the core features.
-This leads to improved conflicting and overall accuracy.
+\myparagraph{Effect of loss components:} We conduct ablation studies on C-CIFAR10 by selectively removing components to analyze their impact on the testing set accuracy as well as accuracy on bias-aligned and bias-conflicting points.
+The results are summarized in \cref{table:ablation-loss-components}.
+When considering $\mathcal{L}_\text{CE}$ alone, corresponding to the first stage of DeNetDM involving depth modulation, the model achieves 37.42\% accuracy, showing a strong ability to learn target attributes.
+However, introducing the second stage of DeNetDM training with $\mathcal{L}_t$ alone leads to capturing significant bias information alongside core attributes, evidenced by high accuracy on aligned points (81.60\%).
+When introducing $\mathcal{L}_\text{dist}$ alone, the model distills knowledge from the shallow branch obtained in the first stage, resulting in performance similar to stage 1 training.
+However, performing the second stage of DeNetDM training using both $\mathcal{L}_t$ and $\mathcal{L}_\text{dist}$ prevents capturing bias, focusing more on learning core features and resulting in improved conflicting and overall accuracy.
+A similar trend can be observed for CMNIST dataset and the results are summarized in \cref{subsec:cmnist_loss_effect}.